jupyterhub/jupyterhub/docs/source/reference/urls.md

 (because `/user/...` would have been handled by the notebook server if the specified server were running).

-Handling this URL is the most complicated condition in JupyterHub, because there can be many states:

-1. server is not active
-  a. user matches
-  b. user doesn't match
-2. server is ready
-3. server is pending, but not ready
+Handling this URL depends on two conditions: whether a requested user is found as a match and the state of the requested user's notebook server.

 If the server is pending spawn, the browser will be redirected to `/hub/spawn-pending/:username/:servername`